StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 You can [add an event handler to a view](#add-an-event-handler-to-a-view) to trigger alerts or automated actions on specific state change events.

-## Event handlers
+## Event handler functions

-Event handlers are functions that run in response to an event.
-A number of event handlers are included out of the box, or you could create your own:
+Event handlers attached to a view run a specified event handle functions in response to health state change events.
+The event handler functions listed below are included out of the box with StackState, or you could [create a custom event handler function](/configure/topology/event-handlers.md).

 - **Email**: Send an email alert to a specified email address.
 Note that an [SMTP server must be configured](/configure/topology/configure-email-alerts.md) in StackState to send email alerts.
 - **HTTP webhook POST**: Send an HTTP POST request to a specified URL.